microsoft/SecCon-Framework/SecCon-5/Behaviors.md

-The behaviors recommended in SECCON 5 are specifically chosen to minimize impact to users, applications, and the IT organization, while enforcing a reasonable level of security.
+The behaviors recommended in SECCON 5 enforce a reasonable security level while minimizing the impact to users or to applications.

 | Feature | Config            | Description |
 |---------------------|---------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|